 Groundwater contaminants can affect the health of humans, livestock, and wildlife.
 Because groundwater seeps more slowly than surface runoff, pollution that occurs today may not become evident for several years.
 Once polluted, the groundwater is very difficult to purify and may take many years to clean itself by the dilution process.
-The DNR has developed a groundwater contamination susceptibility model.
+The DNR developed a groundwater contamination susceptibility model with the United States Geological Survey (USGS) and University of Wisconsin - Madison in the 1980s.
 This model identifies groundwater contamination susceptibility by measuring the ease with which water (and any contaminant carried in the water) travels from the land surface to the top of the groundwater layer.
-Five characteristics are used to obtain the composite measurement: bedrock depth, bedrock type, soil characteristics, surficial deposits, water table depth, and contaminated source waters.
+Five characteristics are used to obtain the composite measurement: bedrock depth, bedrock type, soil characteristics, surficial deposits, and water table depth.

 The Portage County Groundwater Citizens Advisory Committee is responsible for implementing Portage County's 2017 Groundwater Management Plan.
 According to the 2017 Countywide Water Quality Report, groundwater generally has a slightly basic level of acidity and is moderate to hard with moderate alkalinity.
 The eastern portion of the county tends to have harder water with higher acidity and alkalinity, and the western portion of the County, where the City is located, tends to be less hard, less acidic, and less alkaline.
 Nitrate and chloride in groundwater are a concern, and they are a result of agriculture, septic systems, road salt, and soil drainage properties.
-Historically, an agricultural herbicide called atrazine was widely used but has been banned since 2006 due to contamination.
+Historically, an agricultural herbicide called atrazine was widely used but has been banned in some areas in Portage County since 2006 due to contamination.
 Finally, development north and east of the City limits presented concerns of groundwater quality in the City's previous Comprehensive Plan.
-In the 2006 plan, septic systems and lawn chemicals impacted groundwater quality in locations where groundwater flows towards the City, particularly for those utilizing well water.
+In the 2005 plan, septic systems and lawn chemicals degraded groundwater quality in locations where groundwater flows towards the City, particularly for those utilizing well water, especially in areas north and east of the City.
 Future development is recommended to be connected to public water and sewer utilities, with other strategies used to mitigate contamination from surface inputs.